Japan Socialist Party: Agriculture

 The Japan Farmers' Union was officially not aligned with any party, but its leadership were members of the JSP.
-Five the union's seven executive members were elected to the Diet, including Kuroda and Nomizo.
+Five of the union's seven executive members were elected to the Diet, including Kuroda and Nomizo.
 Rikizō Hirano, the Minister of Agriculture and aligned with the JSP's right-wing, led 15% of the union to break away into League for Revivifying the Japan Farmers' Union (later renamed to the All-Japan Farmers' Union) after continued disputes with the left-wing and communists at the union's 1947 convention.
 31 of the 143 seats won by the JSP in the 1947 election were held by officers of the Japan Farmers' Union and an additional 8 were held by members of Hirano's union.
 Nomizo attempted to become Minister of Agriculture after Hirano's dismissal, but the right-wing successfully opposed him.

 In the face of rising communist influence in the union JSP members formed the League for the Establishment of Independence in 1948, while Kuroda and the communists formed the Unity Discussion Group.
 The union broke apart into the Independence Group and Unity Group as these two groups held separate conventions on 22 April 1949.
 New agrarian groups were formed after the JSP broke apart into the Left and Right parties.
 The Independence Group was aligned with the Left JSP.
 The Right JSP had the New Village Construction Group of the Japan Farmers' Union, but it never held a convention during its existence and was poorly organized.
 The All-Japan Famers' Union federated with this organization and formed the General Federation of Farmers' Union after Hirano joined the Right JSP.
 A sample of 48 Left JSP and 33 Right JSP candidates in 1955 showed that 31 Left JSP candidates had farmer union support compared to 7 Right JSP candidates.
 The All-Japan Farmers' Union, New Village Construction Group, a rump faction of the Independence Group unified into the National Japan Farmers' Union in 1958.
 Another schism occurred as supporters of Nishio left to form the All-Japan Farmers' Federation aligned with the DSP.